 Pain and illness from narcissistic parent abuse

 My CPTSD and exhaustion caused actual physical pain in joints, ear-nose-throat, skin rashes like hives and psoriasis, poor vision, sleep apnea, learning and processing difficulties and other conditions directly attributable to childhood trauma.
-My parents did nothing about them, despite being perfectly capable to doing so.
-As I got sicker and more exhausted, my parents became more demanding and bullying, kicking me when I was at my weakest because they were on malignant narcissistic supply highs
+My parents did nothing about them, despite being perfectly capable of doing so.
+As I got sicker and more exhausted, my parents became more demanding and bullying, kicking me when I was at my weakest because they were on malignant narcissistic supply highs.

 Nightmares

-Even when I can sleep, I'm plagued with these horrific nightmares that beggar description.
+Even when I can sleep, I'm plagued with horrific nightmares that beggar description.
 I have literally terrified people with my screams.
 It got so bad that as a child, I could not sleep over at anyone's house because the dreams were so frightening that I frightened others.
 My nightmares make me look insane.
 And what did my narcissistic parents do about them?
 Jeered and made fun of me.
 While forcing me into even more traumatic neglectful situations.
 I co-slept with their children, got up at night with them, dealt with constant fears of fire, home invasion and injury to the children.
 I slept in cold, cramped corners, on old damaged mattresses, with used, dirty pillows with needles in them, in airless rooms, on WW2 army cots, on the floor, on an unheated porch, never in a proper bed.
 While everyone else had new beds, WATERBEDS, air conditioning, everything to their comfort.
 My dad even bought himself and his wife a fountain, because he liked the sound, while I had garbage the thrift store wouldn't take.

 And that's just one aspect of the abuse that narcissistic parents are capable of.

 So the most bewildering impact of narcissistic parent abuse was overwhelming confusion.
 Not just about why they would do this to me.
 Just confusion, like delirium, or brain damage, or shell shock, that leaves you unable to breathe and feeling like you are drowning.
 It makes you feel blind, sluggish, lost, dazed like you have a concussion.
 Nothing is clear.
 You feel helpless like you are carrying a giant boulder on your shoulders.
 It makes you see everything cloudy.
 It zaps your good judgement, self-care skills and decision making ability.
-Confusion that renders all reality a big baffling mess.
+This is confusion that renders all reality a big baffling mess.

 And, the most sick and disgusting part is that after creating this brain damage, your narcissistic parents weaponize your confusion against you, with blame-shifting, shaming, and leveraging your vulnerability to their advantage.
 So I have forgiven them in that I accept it happened and I'm not seeking revenge.
 But their day is coming.
 You cannot be this evil to a little child entrusted to your care and not face some consequences.